 - Recurrent episodes of binge eating paired with a feeling of lack of control.

-- Episodes or purging behaviors in an attempt to prevent weight gain.
+- Episodes of purging behaviors or induced vomiting in an attempt to prevent weight gain.

 - Distorted body image and self-esteem are overly influenced by weight or body shape.